COLLEGE SEARCH: CAMPUS UNIVERSITIES

 Schools with national accreditation often concentrate on less academic disciplines, including vocational, trade and career-focused programs and courses; this often means a vetting process with less emphasis on core academics (liberal arts) and more on the ability to train students in tactile skills.

 Programmatic or Subject Accreditation

-Programmatic accreditation is reserved for degree programs that focus on a specific subject.
-For example, quality business schools and their programs have earned accreditation from the Association to Advance Collegiate Schools of Business (AACSB).
+Subject accreditation is only for degree programs that are focused on a particular subject.
+For instance, well-known business schools have received accreditation from the Association to Advance Collegiate Schools of Business.

 There are numerous reasons explaining the importance of accreditation.
 For starters, it helps determine if a college or university meets or supersedes minimum quality standards.
 Plus, it enables students to make more informed decisions regarding enrollment credits and acceptability of transfer credits.